interopxyz/PdfPlus/README.md

 ---

-PDF Plus is a simple plugin for grasshopper 3d that lets you compose geometry, images, and text into multi-page documents and write them to PDF files.
+PDF Plus is a simple plugin for Grasshopper 3d that lets you compose geometry, images, and text into multi-page documents and write them to PDF files.

 [Download Plugin at Food4Rhino](https://www.food4rhino.com/en/app/pdf)